 Students are considered for GA positions after they have been admitted to a program.
 GA positions are available in teaching, research, and administrative work.
-GA positions may last for two years.
+GA positions in Master’s programs may last for two years.
 Reappointment depends on job performance and academic progress.
 GA positions come with a stipend and tuition benefit.
 For more information, see Graduate Assistantships Overview.